 Mini-split smells are obvious, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
-Heating and cooling equipment shouldn’t smell when working normally.
-When you identify a bad smell coming from your mini-split, contact a trusted HVAC technician when you can.
+Heating and cooling equipment shouldn’t smell when running normally.
+When you single out a bad smell coming from your mini-split, contact a trusted HVAC technician when you can.

 1. Musty or Moldy Smell

 A mini-split AC musty smell is most often a telltale sign of mold spores.
 You may describe it as stale or similar to dirty socks.
 Mold and mildew are problematic for mini-split systems, and professional cleaning is often required.
 Spores could circulate through your entire home if components like the air handler are affected.